marius-team/marius/README.md

-# Marius #
+# Marius and MariusGNN #

+This repository contains the code for the Marius and MariusGNN papers.
-Marius is a system for training graph neural networks and embeddings for large-scale graphs on a single machine.
+We have combined the two works into one unified system for training graph embeddings and graph neural networks over large-scale graphs on a single machine using the entire memory hierarchy.

-Marius ([OSDI '21 Paper](https://www.usenix.org/conference/osdi21/presentation/mohoney)) is designed to mitigate/reduce data movement overheads using:
+Marius ([OSDI '21 Paper](https://www.usenix.org/conference/osdi21/presentation/mohoney)) is designed to mitigate/reduce data movement overheads for graph embeddings using:
 - Pipelined training and IO
-- Partition caching and buffer-aware data orderings
+- Partition caching and a buffer-aware data ordering to minimize IO for disk-based training (called BETA)

-We scale graph neural network training ([preprint](https://arxiv.org/abs/2202.02365)) through:
+MariusGNN ([arxiv](https://arxiv.org/abs/2202.02365), to appear in EuroSys '23) utilizes the data movement optimizations from Marius and adds support for scalable graph neural network training through:
-- Optimized datastructures for neighbor sampling and GNN aggregation
+- An optimized data structure for neighbor sampling and GNN aggregation (called DENSE)
-- Out-of-core GNN training
+- An improved data ordering for disk-based training (called COMET) which minimizes IO and maximizes model accuracy (note that COMET subsumes BETA)

 ## Build and Install ##